Do I need to be a member to take LLI courses?

 Can I join for half a year?

 The LLI at SUNY New Paltz membership year runs from July 1 to June 30 of the following year.
 A person may join at any time.
-For the spring semester only, a one-time half year membership is available ($75) to a first time member.
+A half year membership is available ($75).

 What kinds of volunteer work can I do?